schubergphilis/awsenergylabelercli/USAGE.rst

                             suppressed findings
       --account-thresholds ACCOUNT_THRESHOLDS, -at ACCOUNT_THRESHOLDS
                             If set the account thresholds will be used instead of the default ones.
+Usage of this option will be reported on the report output and the metadata file upon export.
       --zone-thresholds ZONE_THRESHOLDS, -zt ZONE_THRESHOLDS
                             If set the zone thresholds will be used instead of the default ones.
+Usage of this option will be reported on the report output and the metadata file upon export.
       --security-hub-query-filter SECURITY_HUB_QUERY_FILTER, -sf SECURITY_HUB_QUERY_FILTER
-                            If set the zone thresholds will be used instead of the default ones.
+                            If set, this filter will be used instead of the default built in.
+Usage of this option will be reported on the report output and the metadata file upon export.
+Usage of the allowed ips and denied ips options will still affect the filter as well as the default set frameworks.
+If no framework filtering is needed the built in default frameworks can be overriden by calling the "-f" option with "" as an argument.
       --validate-metadata-file VALIDATE_METADATA_FILE, -vm VALIDATE_METADATA_FILE
                             Validates a metadata file.
-Warning, if this argument is set any other argument is effectively disregarded and only the file provided is processed.
+If this argument is set any other argument is effectively disregarded and only the file provided is processed.
       --version, -v         Prints the version of the tool.
+If this argument is set any other argument is effectively disregarded.